 After a 21 year career in a variety of roles with NZ Police, I flipped mine and my families lives on its head and completed my teaching degree (and later post graduate study) and began down a whole new career path.
 I began teaching in Devonport where I have lived for over 30 years.
 While loving my Police time, I have never looked back and am very proud to be the principal of such a cool school.

 I have a twin brother and we are very close.
-I have been married to Anna for nearly 38 years and have two adult children, a dog and a cat!
+I have been married to Anna for over 38 years and have two adult children, a dog and a cat!
 As a family we all love skiing.
 I am crazy about motorbikes and have ridden one ever since I was a teenager.
 I try to ride to work as much as possible and do as many roadies as I can with riding buddies.

 Jo is passionate about how we live and learn here at NPS.
 She is excited about creating learners who are successful in and out of school and motivated by the connections we have in our Northcote Community of Learners to contribute to our wider Northcote whanau.
 She enjoys watching our students go from good to great in the six years they have with us and growing leadership capacity in students and staff.
 She is also very fond of her fur friends and spending time outside of school connecting with her whanau and enjoy life at the gym and entertaining with her friends.